lwandrebeck/RuSh/README.md

 Right now, RuSh is definitely not useable.
 A couple little things have been done, but 99% (at _least_) have to be written.

+20180114: RuSh is (once again) stalled for a couple (more) months, due to moving to a new location.

 ## TODO:
 ### parser
 - [x] unquoted string suppport. (space character taken care of)